informalsystems/quint/doc/rfc001-sum-types.md

 This would allow removing the checks for string literals, instead leaving that to the outer-level, syntactic level, of our static analysis.
-A similar simplification would be follow for record construction: the rule for `Rec` would not need to validate that it had received an even number of arguments of alternating string literals and values, since this would be statically guaranteed by the parsing rules for the $\\{ l_1 : v_1, \ldots, l_n : v_n \\}$ syntax.
+A similar simplification would be follow for record construction: the rule for `Rec` would not need to validate that it had received an even number of argument of alternating string literals and values, since this would be statically guaranteed by the parsing rules for the $\\{ l_1 : v_1, \ldots, l_n : v_n \\}$ syntax.
 This would be a case of opting for the ["Parse, don't validate"][parse]